tbroyer/blog.ltgt.net/_posts/2024-11-05-html-event-handlers.md

 * errors emitted by the scripts used as event handler attribute values won't point to the source of the attribute value
 * an `import()` with a relative URL, inside an event handler attribute value, won't behave the same as in a _native_ event handler

-The first two points alone might make one reevaluate the need for adding such event handlers at all.
+The first point alone (or the first two) might make one reevaluate the need for adding such event handlers at all.
 And if you're thinking about only implementing the property, think about what it brings compared to _just_ having users call `addEventListener()`.

 That being said, [I did the work](https://github.com/tbroyer/platformer "The Platformer library on GitHub") (more as an exercise than anything else), so feel free to go ahead a implement event handlers for your custom elements.